dhis2/dhis2-docs/src/user/using-the-aggregate-data-entry-app.md

 If a data value already has limits set up, you can change them or remove them.
 To change the limits, click the *Edit limits* button.
 To remove the limits, click the *Delete limits* button.

 ![](resources/images/data_entry_beta/limits-edit-button.png) { width=50% }

+Adding, changing, or removing limits requires the correct user privileges.

 #### Historical data { #aggregate_data_entry_app.history }